tan-res-space/rag-interface/documents/ASR_System_Architecture_Design.md

 ### 1.2 Key Architecture Principles

+1. **SOLID Principles**: Every module follows Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion principles
-1. **Microservice Independence**: Each service can be developed, deployed, and scaled independently
+2. **Microservice Independence**: Each service can be developed, deployed, and scaled independently
-2. **Hexagonal Architecture**: Clear separation between business logic (core), interfaces (ports), and external adapters
+3. **Hexagonal Architecture**: Clear separation between business logic (core), interfaces (ports), and external adapters
-3. **Event-Driven Communication**: Loose coupling through asynchronous event messaging
+4. **Event-Driven Communication**: Loose coupling through asynchronous event messaging
-4. **Domain-Driven Design**: Business logic organized around domain concepts
+5. **Domain-Driven Design**: Business logic organized around domain concepts
-5. **API-First Development**: Well-defined contracts enable parallel development
+6. **API-First Development**: Well-defined contracts enable parallel development

+### 1.3 SOLID Principles Integration

+The system architecture is built on **SOLID principles** as the foundation for maintainable, extensible, and testable code:

+- **Single Responsibility Principle (SRP)**: Each service, class, and method has one reason to change
+- **Open/Closed Principle (OCP)**: Software entities are open for extension, closed for modification
+- **Liskov Substitution Principle (LSP)**: Objects of a superclass are replaceable with objects of subclasses
+- **Interface Segregation Principle (ISP)**: No client depends on methods it doesn't use
+- **Dependency Inversion Principle (DIP)**: Depend on abstractions, not concretions

+These principles are seamlessly integrated with the Hexagonal Architecture pattern to create a robust, maintainable system.

-### 1.3 Core Services
+### 1.4 Core Services (SOLID-Compliant)

 - **Error Reporting Service (ERS)**: Handles error submission, validation, and categorization
 - **RAG Integration Service (RIS)**: Manages vector embeddings, similarity search, and pattern recognition